Spin bowling

 Left-arm unorthodox spin | Left | Wrist | From left to right | Kuldeep Yadav, Brad Hogg, Paul Adams, Chuck Fleetwood-Smith |

-Depending on which kind of spin bowling the attacking player prefers, he can use either the so-called Finger spin (the direction of the ball is set by the fingers) or Wrist spin (the trajectory of the serve is determined by the wrist).
-His main task is to spin the ball in a horizontal plane at an angle to the pitch.
-The Magnus effect does not exclude the deviation of the ball from the main trajectory even before contact with the surface of the earth: this phenomenon is called drift, and in combination with the rotation of the projectile, it can complicate the task of the batsman at times.
+Depending on the type of spin bowling that the offensive player likes, he has the option of using either the so-called finger spin, in which the direction of the ball is regulated by the fingers, or the wrist spin, in which the trajectory of the serve is decided by the wrist.
+His primary responsibility is to spin the ball horizontally, perpendicular to the pitch.
+The Magnus effect does not preclude the possibility of the ball deviating from its primary trajectory even before it makes contact with the surface of the ground.
+This occurrence is referred to as drift, and when combined with the rotation of the projectile, it can sometimes make the work of the batsman more difficult.

-It is noteworthy that, unlike fast bowlers who prefer to play with a new ball, spin bowlers mostly opt for worn-out shells that allow them to achieve greater accuracy on the pitch.
-In addition, they are more effective not at the start but at the later stages of the match, when the pitch state naturally changes, and even a well-treated area begins to crack and crumble, which allows you to increase the angle of deflection of the projectile after the rebound.
+It is important to note that, in contrast to fast bowlers, who like playing with a brand-new ball, spin bowlers typically choose to use worn-out shells because they provide them the opportunity to attain higher precision on the pitch.
+Additionally, they are more effective not at the beginning of the match but rather in the later phases of the game, when the pitch condition gradually changes and even a well-treated area begins to crack and crumble.
+This allows to enhance the angle of deflection of the projectile after it has rebounded off the ball.

 It is worth clarifying that depending on how exactly the spin bowler spins the ball, the pitch may change its name: